reinvantveer/edna-ld/README.md

 clone and run `./install.sh` in the root dir

 # Usage
 First, convert all your favorite source files to CSV.
-There's a script in the `script` folder that allows converting from MapInfo Interchange Format (MIF) to GeoCSV, for example.
+There's a script in the `script` folder that allows converting from [MapInfo Interchange Format](https://en.wikipedia.org/wiki/MapInfo_Interchange_Format) (MIF) to [GeoCSV](http://giswiki.hsr.ch/GeoCSV), for example.

-Then, run `script/analyze.sh` to create a staging environment.
-After it has finished, you can open your browser and point it to http://localhost:3000.
-Here you can convert the data interactively.
+Then, run `script/server.sh` to start the environment.
+You can open your browser and point it to http://localhost:3000.
+Here you can stage and convert the data interactively.

 # Approach
 ## Research